maxchampoux/Ibanfirst/CompanyCreation.md

 #### <a id="companies_object"></a> Companies Object ####

-Information linked to the company to be created.
+My object to follow where I am in the company creation process.

 **Object resources:**